 Have you ever signed into your email only to find a flood of unread emails?
 Silly question, of course you have.
 Some of those emails probably get deleted immediately, while others might sit idle in your inbox for weeks.
-Then there are those emails from your mom, your bank or your boss that require a prompt response… especially the ones from your boss (sorry mom).
+Some crafty phishing email examples are those emails from your mom, your bank or your boss that require a prompt response… especially the ones from your boss (sorry mom).
 Have you ever had the feeling that maybe the email labeled as from your boss actually isn’t from your boss at all?
-This may seem a little far-fetched, but it does happen, and it happens quite often.
+These phishing email examples may seem a little far-fetched, but they do happen, and happen quite often.

 Phishing emails are seemingly harmless emails that are meant to trick the reader into providing information or clicking on a malicious link or attachment to collect sensitive information.
 “Phishing” is a play on the word “fishing,” because hackers are fishing for your personal information.

 Phishing emails appear to be so authentic that people fall for them all the time.
 Large companies have also fallen prey to these phishing email scams.
 We’ve rounded up some of the most recent phishing examples to give you an idea of how easy it is to fall for these tricks.